 Everyone loves corn on the cob in the summer and it’s a great addition to a party, picnic or BBQ.
 But one of the biggest struggles is how to butter it!
 I learned a nifty trick for How to Butter Corn on the Cob for a Party from my Grandmother many years ago.
+Butter isn’t cheap and there’s no need to be wasteful with butter or money!
+This trick avoids messy butter getting everywhere or people taking more butter than they need.

 Dipping corn in melted butter is great and all, but you need lots of butter in a deep container, right?
 What a waste of perfectly good butter!

 Just as oil and water don’t mix, neither does butter and water.
-And by allowing melted butter to float (naturally) on top of warm water, when corn is dipped in the butter fully coats the entire cob on it’s way out!
+So, by allowing melted butter to float (naturally) on top of warm water, when corn is dipped in the butter fully coats the entire cob on it’s way out!

 Let’s face it, butter isn’t cheap and there’s no need to be wasteful with butter or money.
 This trick avoids messy butter getting everywhere or people taking more butter than they need.